alanvalejo/fast-knn/README.md

 * Non-commercial use only
 * Can modify source-code and distribute modifications (derivative works)
 * Giving credit to the author by citing the paper [1]
+* License will expire in 2018, July
+*
 **References**

 > [1] Valejo, A.; Ferreira V.; Rocha Filho, G. P.; Oliveira, M. C. F.; and Lopes, A. A.: One-mode projection-based multilevel approach for community detection in bipartite networks.
 (2017)